Skip to content

 5. International transfers

-Resend and Vercel store and process data in the United States.
-Under New Zealand IPP 12, these transfers are permitted because Resend and Vercel act as service providers processing data on our behalf, and are bound by their Data Processing Agreements.
-Under GDPR Article 44 and following, the transfers rely on each provider’s EU-US Data Privacy Framework certification.
+Cal.com, Vercel, and Neon store and process data outside New Zealand, including in the United States.
+Under New Zealand IPP 12, these transfers are permitted because they act as service providers processing data on our behalf, and are bound by their Data Processing Agreements.
+Under GDPR Article 44 and following, the transfers rely on each provider’s data-transfer safeguards.

 6. How long we keep it

-- Aggregate analytics data is retained by Vercel in aggregated form per Vercel’s retention practices.
+• Vercel Web Analytics data is retained per Vercel’s own retention practices.

 7. Your rights